prefix-dev/rattler-build/docs/recipe_file.md

 ### Skipping builds

-List conditions under which boa should skip the build of this recipe.
+List conditions under which rattler-build should skip the build of this recipe.
 Particularly useful for defining recipes that are platform specific.
 By default, a build is never skipped.